jayprajapati/python-for-myself/README.md

 Daily use of python scripts
 -----
 My Institute provides internet access with the help of some kind of firewall.
 User have to authenticate to use internet.
 On Successfuly authenctication "SESSION TAB" is opened.
-SESSION TAB must remain open for active connection also, this tab open only for 2000 seconds.
+SESSION TAB must remain open for active internet access, but this tab open only for 2000 seconds.
-After 2000 seconds, user must reauthenticate for the same connection.
+After 2000 seconds, user must reauthenticate for the same internet access.

 OVERHEAD!!!
 ------